 The virus is here, too.

 I’ve posted before about coming to Jennifer Harvey’s work on understanding and cultivating a healthy—note: not positive--and, above all, anti-racist white identity, for my children and me.
 This drive feels longer than ever.
 But can upper middle class white culture ever be healthy?
 My son says no from the back seat.
 He’s feeling car sick, but leaning forward.

 Does this planet have enough time left for us to figure out how to get to yes?
 Do Black daughters and sons?

 As we gain altitude, roaring like gods through the sky, we finish listening to an episode of All My Relations.
 It’s a discussion of the interaction of language and culture, by people who I’ve been taught not to see.
-I have to keep adjusting the volume.
+I have to keep adjusting the volume up.
 The mountains break into canyons.
 Are we bringing the virus?

 I have been asking the wrong question, I tell my husband.
 He nods.
 There’s a lone bird soaring overhead.
 The podcast is right: what do I know of creation stories?
-How far down do we have to go?

 What, if anything, do we keep of our white culture?